• Skip to main content

 What Is Auditor Resignation?

-Auditor resignation means that a statutory auditor decides to step down before completing their appointed term.
+Auditor resignation happens when a company’s statutory auditor decides to step down from their role before completing the term for which they were appointed.

-Under the Companies Act, 2013, an auditor cannot resign informally.
-Since auditors play a key role in verifying financial statements and ensuring legal compliance, their resignation must follow a formal legal process.
+According to the Companies Act, 2013, an auditor cannot resign casually or informally.
+Because auditors are responsible for checking a company’s financial statements and ensuring that all legal rules are followed, their resignation must go through a proper legal process.

 In simple words, an auditor must: